nodejs/node/doc/api/async_hooks.md

 * `callback` {Function}
 * `...args` {any}

-This methods runs a function synchronously within a context and return its return value.
+Runs a function synchronously within a context and returns its return value.
 The store is not accessible outside of the callback function or the asynchronous operations created within the callback.